Andrés Molteni: Career

-2011: Maiden Challenger
+2011: Maiden singles Challenger

 He claimed his first Challenger singles title by winning the 2011 Challenger ATP de Salinas Diario Expreso in Salinas, Ecuador where he won against his compatriot Horacio Zeballos 7–5, 7–6(4).

-2021-2022: New partnership, five more titles, top 35
+2021–2022: New partnership with S. González, five more titles, Top 35

 In 2021, Molteni won his seventh and eighth ATP 250 doubles titles at the 2021 Astana Open and the 2021 Stockholm Open partnering Santiago González.

-In 2022, he won two more clay titles with S. Gonzalez at the 2022 Córdoba Open and 2022 Argentina Open.
+In 2022, he won two more clay titles with Santiago González at the 2022 Córdoba Open and 2022 Argentina Open.

 He reached a career-high of No. 31 on 21 March 2022 following the Indian Wells Masters where he lost with Diego Schwartzman in the second round to second seeded pair of Rajeev Ram and Joe Salisbury.

-2023: Third Cordoba title
+2023-2024: Masters 1000 & ATP 500 & tenth clay titles, four Major quarterfinals with M. González, World No. 7

-He won another clay title at the 2023 Córdoba Open with compatriot Máximo González.
+Molteni won another clay title at the 2023 Córdoba Open with compatriot Máximo González.
 It was his third at this tournament.
+He won two more ATP 500 titles with Máximo González at the 2023 Rio Open, his first at this level, and at the 2023 Barcelona Open Banc Sabadell.
+As a result, the pair climbed four spots to fourth in the ATP Live doubles team rankings.
+Molteni also reached a new career-high ranking in the Top 30 of No. 28 on 24 April 2023.

+After winning the biggest title of his career, the Masters 1000 2023 Western & Southern Open with Gonzalez, he reached World No. 7 in the rankings on 21 August 2023.
+Next he reached his second Major quarterfinal of the season and in his career at the 2023 US Open with Gonzalez.

+At the 2024 US Open the duo reached the quarterfinals for a second consecutive season with a win over second seeds Rohan Bopanna and Matthew Ebden.